>

 • Light jacket for cooler weather during early or late visits.

-We couldn't find specific tips for Christ the Redeemer
+We couldn't find tips for Christ the Redeemer.

 GetReady